Label84/laravel-nederland-postcode/README.md

 The quota endpoint allows you to check your current API usage and limits.
 This endpoint does not increase your usage quota.

 > [!NOTE]
 > Values may lag behind the actual usage.
-They’re cached for up to five minutes, so the `used` and `limit` numbers might not be fully up-to-date.
+They're cached for up to five minutes, so the `used` and `limit` numbers might not be fully up-to-date.

 ```php
 use Label84\NederlandPostcode\Laravel\Facades\NederlandPostcode;